Robust and Efficient Penetration-Free Elastodynamics without Barriers: METHOD

 In \S\ref{sec:method-overview}, we described the TOI-based termination criterion (\autoref{eq:termination}) employed by our method.
-We now justify that using a sufficiently small threshold $\epsilon$ and setting the minimum iteration count $K_\text{min} = 1$ offers a minimal yet effective condition for achieving reasonably accurate simulation results.
-Furthermore, we show that, under linear elasticity, this criterion guarantees finite-step termination and first-order accurate time integration of our method.
+We now provide the high-level intuition that using a sufficiently small threshold $\epsilon$ and setting the minimum iteration count $K_\text{min} = 1$ offers a minimal yet effective condition for achieving high-fidelity simulation results.
+Similarly, we show that, under linear elasticity, this criterion leads to finite-step termination and first-order accurate time integration of our method.

-\paragraph{Preserving Motion in Non-Contacting Regions} Using a sufficiently small $\epsilon$ and setting $K_\text{min} = 1$ ensures that the motion of non-contacting regions is not inadvertently constrained by time-of-impact (TOI) clamping in contact-rich areas.
+\paragraph{Preserving Motion in Non-Contacting Regions} Using a sufficiently small $\epsilon$ and setting $K_\text{min} = 1$ helps prevent the motion of non-contacting regions from being inadvertently constrained by time-of-impact (TOI) clamping in contact-rich areas.
 Consider a system with a contact-rich region and an isolated particle moving at constant velocity $\mathbf v$.
 Upon termination, the particle's net displacement over the timestep is $(1 - \beta_0^{[k]}) h \mathbf v$, which depends on the step sizes $\alpha^{[1]}, \dots, \alpha^{[k]}$ given by CCD in the contact region.
 By enforcing $\beta_0^{[k]} < \epsilon$ in the termination criterion, the particle retains at least $(1 - \epsilon)$ of its intended velocity, thereby avoiding artificially damped motion.
-A similar argument holds for non-contacting regions of elastic solids, where the resulting motion is at the same level of accuracy as that produced by semi-implicit Euler time integration.
+This intuition is also provided in \cite{ando2024cubic}.
+Extending this reasoning, one can argue that non-contacting regions of elastic solids attain the same level of accuracy as semi-implicit Euler time integration.